 Many cannabis retailers are navigating uncharted territory.
 The convergence of surveillance video and data analytics gives them a new business intelligence tool.
 With all POS transactions, deliveries, and employee access to storage areas synchronized with video security footage, owners and managers can prevent loss, reduce shrinkage, spot shoplifters, identify the need for additional staff training, and ensure high brand standards and quality service.

-Video surveillance for cannabis is a vital business investment
+Cloud video security for cannabis is a vital business investment

-Investing in modern cloud video surveillance technology for your cannabis dispensary isn’t just about meeting regulatory requirements.
+Investing in modern cloud video security technology for your cannabis dispensary isn’t just about meeting regulatory requirements.
 It also gives you insight into your business for better risk management and proactive problem-solving that will help ensure the success of their new business.

 At Solink, we can deliver a service package that’s been customized expressly for the unique needs of cannabis retail, backed up by a support team that is unmatched.